Unleashing the Power of Paying Multiplexing Only Once in Stochastic Network Calculus: Introduction

 \section{Introduction}

-Stochastic network calculus (SNC) is a promising \emph{uniform} framework to calculate probabilistic end-to-end performance bounds for individual flows in networks of queues.
+Stochastic network calculus (SNC) is a promising uniform framework to calculate probabilistic end-to-end performance bounds for individual flows in networks of queues.
 The most prominent goal is to control tail probabilities for the end-to-end (e2e) delay, i.e., probabilities for rare events shall be bounded, e.g., $ \p({\text{e2e delay} > 10 \text{ms}}) \leq 10^{-6} $.
-Many modern systems are eager after such performance guarantees, as exemplified in application visions like, e.g., Tactile Internet \cite{Fettweis14}, Industrial IoT \cite{BHCW18}, or Internet at the speed-of-light \cite{SCGM14}.
+Many modern systems are eager after such guarantees, as exemplified in visions like, e.g. Tactile Internet \cite{Fettweis14} or Industrial IoT \cite{BHCW18}.

 SNC originates in the deterministic analysis by Rene Cruz \cite{Cruz91_1, Cruz91_2} and was subsequently supplemented by the use of min-plus algebra \cite{BCOQ92}.
 In the following years, it was transferred to a stochastic setting \cite{Chang00, CBL06, Fidler06, JL08, CS12-1}.
 Over the course of almost 30 years, two main branches of SNC have evolved: either by characterizing arrivals and service by envelope functions / tail bounds \cite{Cruz96, CBL06, JL08}, or, by moment-generating function (MGF) bounds \cite{Chang00, Fidler06}.
 While a larger class of processes can be modelled with tail bounds, \cite{RF11} comes to the conclusion that using MGFs leads to tighter bounds under the assumption of independence.